 Broad Branch Stream Restoration:

-The goal of this project is to daylight a 1,600 foot portion of Broad Branch, a tributary to Rock Creek in Northwest DC.
+This project began in February 2014 and was completed in October of 2014.
+The goal of the effort was to daylight a 1,600 foot portion of Broad Branch, a tributary to Rock Creek in Northwest DC.
 Daylighting a stream is the act of restoring to the open air some or all of the flow of a previously covered creek, or stormwater drainage.
 Daylighting this section of the Rock Creek watershed will improve water quality at the location and downstream water quality by exposing water to sunlight, air, soil, and vegetation, all of which help process and remove pollutants.
-Furthermore its restoration will reduce nutrient and sediment pollution from erosion caused by fast flowing stormwater by creating meanders and floodplain wetlands which will have wider cross-section and a greater channel depth than the pipe it will replace.
-Additional surface flow from adjacent streets and rooftops may be able to be directed to the area by creating curb cuts and redirecting storm sewers to area further slowing, cooling, and filtering stormwater in the subwatershed.
+Furthermore its restoration reduces nutrient and sediment pollution from erosion caused by fast flowing stormwater by creating meanders and floodplain wetlands which will have wider cross-section and a greater channel depth than the pipe it will replace.
+Additional surface flow from adjacent streets and rooftops was directed to the area by creating curb cuts and redirecting storm sewers to area further slowing, cooling, and filtering stormwater in the subwatershed.

 The old channel can be still be seen even though the source of the stream was diverted in the 1930’s.